MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-11-Requirements-Officer-Endorsements/subpart-C-STCW-Officer-Endorsements/section-11.301.md

 (3) Satisfactory completion of the STCW operational-level training as required in this part.

-(d) *Management-level endorsement.* Applicants holding national officer endorsements as master, chief mate, chief engineer, or first assistant engineer, and who seek to add an STCW endorsement at the management level, must provide evidence of meeting the STCW requirements found in this subpart, including—
+(d) *Management-level endorsement.* Applicants holding national officer endorsements as Master, Chief Mate, Chief Engineer, or First Assistant Engineer, and who seek to add an STCW endorsement at the management level, must provide evidence of meeting the STCW requirements found in this subpart, including—

 (1) Meeting the service requirements for the management-level STCW endorsement;